Conium maculatum: Uses

 In high mountain areas of Georgia, hemlock leaves were used as a spring food after long winters.
 It required careful cooking, often in several changes of water.
 Other poisonous leaves used in this fashion included cow parsnips (Heracleum species), potatoes, and lilies.
 Locals speaking to ethnobotanical researchers knew the poisonous nature of the plants and reported the practice to have largely died out with better roads and greater availability of cultivated foods in markets.

-Hemlock was used as a medicine in ancient times, though great care was required due to its toxic properties.
-In Medieval Europe, it was only administered as a remedy for "the bite of mad dogge" in wine together with betony and fennel seed.
+Hemlock was used as a medicine in ancient times, though great care was required due to its toxicity.
+In Medieval Europe, it was only administered as a remedy for rabies, known at the time as "the bite of mad dogge", taken in wine together with betony and fennel seed.
 Later uses included a final, desperate attempt to cure virulent poisons such as strychnine.
 In the 1400s and 1500s European monks roasted the root and applied it externally to the feet, hands, and wrists for pain from gout.
-The popular herbalist Nicholas Culpeper wrote that it was under the control of Saturn giving it a cold and dangerous character.
+The popular herbalist Nicholas Culpeper wrote in the 1650s that it was under the control of Saturn giving it a cold and dangerous character.
 He recommended it for external use for inflammation and swelling and the roasted root on the hands for gout.
+From the 1760s, it was applied to cancerous ulcers.

 In the Victorian language of flowers, hemlock flowers were used as a symbol meaning, "You will be the death of me".
 From 1864 to 1898 hemlock was officially listed as a medicine in the London and Edinburgh pharmacopoeias.
 The last listing of it was in the British Pharmaceutical Codex in 1934.